What is IRAP (Infosec Registered Assessors Program)

 If you are an organisation that handles Australian government data, you may be required to undergo an IRAP assessment.

-Liaising with ACSC
+Liaising with the ACSC

 We commonly liaise with agencies and/or ACSC on behalf of our clients to: